blexc/Anti/README.md

 A: me

 Q: When was this game made?
 A: Between December 2019 and Janurary 2020.
+Reworked the jump in July 2020.

 Q: What challenges came about when creating this?
 A: I had never used Unity before this, nor had I used CSharp.